-I admit to find it a challenging listen and it certainly isn’t on my usual wavelength but I appreciate how I Am Become Death, the Destroyer of Worlds is able to immerse me in its feelings of darkness and danger, forcing me to pay attention and to turn my gaze to the shadows.
+I admit to finding it a challenging listen, and it certainly isn’t on my usual wavelength but I appreciate how I Am Become Death, the Destroyer of Worlds is able to immerse me in its feelings of darkness and danger, forcing me to pay attention and to turn my gaze to the shadows.

 My Favourite Tracks Anaylzed